 A student who desires to be absent for reasons not listed under Excused Absences may make a prior arrangement request to the school Principal by bringing a written request from his/her parent or guardian.
-The principal reserves the right not to excuse a requested absence if a student has more than five (5) absences.
 Based on a student's attendance history, the Principal reserves the right to refuse requested absences.